Choosing Stocks or Mutual Funds

 Look at Market Potential

-Look at the potential in the market.
-It does not make sense to buy stocks of companies whose markets are decreasing.
-The company should have the ability to grow and expand their market.
+You want to invest in a company that's growing and expanding their market.
 When you are considering a mutual fund, you should look at the types of companies they are investing in, and make the same judgment calls.

 - If you are unsure about which stocks to pick, talk to a financial advisor.
 They can offer help and guidance about how to choose stocks that fit inside of your financial plan.